Bounded Littlewood identities: Statement of results

 \begin{theorem} For $x=(x_1,\dots,x_n)$ and $m$ a nonnegative integer,

-where the sum is over partitions $\la\subseteq m^n$ such that $m_i(\la)$ is even for all $1\leq i\leq m-1$. \end{theorem}
+where the sum is over partitions $\la\subseteq m^n$ such that $m_i(\la)$ is even for all $1\leqslant i\leqslant m-1$. \end{theorem}

-To see that \eqref{Eq_Pc} for $a=0$ follows in the large-$m$ limit we note that there are two types of partitions contributing to the sum on the left. \begin{description} \item[Type 1] Partitions $\la$ such that $m_i(\la)$ is even for all $1\leq i\leq m$, i.e., $\la'$ is even. \item[Type 2] Partitions $\la$ such that $m_i(\la)$ is odd for $i=m$ and even for $1\leq i<m$, i.e., $\la'$ is odd and $\la_1=m$. \end{description} Macdonald polynomials indexed by partitions of Type 2 have degree at least $m$, so that their contribution vanishes in the large $m$ limit.
+To see that this generalises \eqref{Eq_Pc} for $a=0$, we first note that in the large-$m$ limit the right-hand side simplifies to the right-hand side of \eqref{Eq_Pc} for $a=0$ by \eqref{Eq_PBB-K} and the $\la=0$ case of Lemma~\ref{Lem_largem-2}.
+Next, to simplify the left-hand side we note that there are two types of partitions contributing to the sum. \begin{description} \item[Type 1] Partitions $\la$ such that $m_i(\la)$ is even for all $1\leqslant i\leqslant m$, i.e., $\la'$ is even. \item[Type 2] Partitions $\la$ such that $m_i(\la)$ is odd for $i=m$ and even for $1\leqslant i<m$, i.e., $\la'$ is odd and $\la_1=m$. \end{description} Macdonald polynomials indexed by partitions of Type 2 have degree at least $m$, so that their contribution vanishes in the large-$m$ limit.
 Hence we are left with a sum over partitions of Type 1, for which

 resulting in the $a=0$ case of \eqref{Eq_Pc}.
-In fact, \eqref{Eq_PBBDD} can be used to dissect \eqref{Eq_bounded2}, resulting in two bounded Littlewood identities for $\D_n$, the first of which is our second bounded analogue of \eqref{Eq_Pc} for $a=0$.
+In fact, \eqref{Eq_PBBDD} can be used to dissect \eqref{Eq_bounded2}, resulting in two bounded Littlewood identities for $\mathrm{D}_n$, the first of which is our second bounded analogue of \eqref{Eq_Pc} for $a=0$.

-\begin{theorem} For $x=(x_1,\dots,x_n)$ and $m$ a nonnegative integer,
+\begin{theorem} For $x=(x_1,\dots,x_n)$, $\bar{x}=(x_1,\dots,x_{n-1},x_n^{-1})$ and $m$ a nonnegative integer,

 \end{theorem}

 Taking $q=0$ in \eqref{Eq_bounded3-1} yields

 By Lemma~\ref{Lem_littlelemma2} this is equivalent to \cite[Theorem 1; Eq.~(7)]{JZ05} of Jouhet and Zeng, which itself is a $t$-analogue of Okada's determinant \cite[Theorem 2.3 (3)]{Okada98}